Asian in America and Tiger Mom Amy Chua’s Influence

 - Popular girl bullying.
 Queen bee syndrome and all.
 When Lucy decides to try out for captain of the student (vs. faculty) basketball team, queen bee Sloane tries to derail her using peer pressure and all kinds of nasty girl bullying.

 - Basketball versus Chinese School.
-Lucy lives for basketball but her family doesn’t think there is any future for a short Asian girl in basketball and want her to go to Chinese School instead.
-In the basketball showdown between the students and faculty, Lucy’s leadership skills do not go unnoticed, and finally her family can support Lucy’s passion.
+Lucy lives for basketball but her family doesn’t think there is any future for a short Asian girl in basketball and wants her to go to Chinese School instead.
+In the basketball showdown between the students and faculty, Lucy’s leadership skills do not go unnoticed, and finally, her family can support Lucy’s passion.